 Travelling light is a practical thing.
 A first-aid kit is one of the key travel essentials you must have, irrespective of the travel duration.
 Pack hand sanitisers, reusable face masks, and medicated tissue papers for travel.

 Aside from the basic first aid kit, take medications for family members with special needs.
 For example, an inhaler for an asthmatic patient in the family or diabetic test strips to test blood sugar.

-4. Take Along Books, Camera, And Entertainment.
+4. Take Along Books, a Camera, And Entertainment.

 Travel is about creating memories.
-Digital devices like tablets, a headphone or a game on your phone promise entertainment on-the-go.
+Digital devices like tablets, a headphone or a game on your phone promise entertainment on the go.
 They also help you pass the time on your journey.

-Books can be your best friend, philosopher, and guide in your family trip.
+Books can be your best friend, philosopher, and guide on your family trip.
 Read books on a Kindle, or stay glued to your paperback.
 Carrying puzzle books and word games will also sharpen your thinking power on your family trip.
 Record the places, moments, and family bonding with your digital camera and post it on your blogs and social sites.

 5. Use Plastic Money More Than Cash.